Chocolate Toffee Matzo Crunch with Pistachios & Sea Salt – Delicious Passover dessert inspired by Marcy Goldman’s “A Treasury of Holiday Baking”

 To purchase Marcy’s cookbook, A Treasury of Jewish Holiday Baking, click here!

-- 4-6 unsalted matzos (use gluten free matzo to make GF)
+- 4-6 unsalted matzos (use gluten free matzo crackers to make this recipe gluten free)

 - 1 cup unsalted butter or margarine (butter recommended)